sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 * [Network interface](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface) (NIC) attached to the VM provides the interconnection between the VM and the underlying software network.
 * [Blob storage container](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) is created to store Cloudbreak Deployer OS disk's data.

-To launch Cloudbreak on Azure by using the quickstart option, refer to [Launch Cloubreak from template (Azure)](azure-launch.md).
+To launch Cloudbreak on Azure by using the quickstart option, refer to [Launch Cloubreak from template (Azure)](azure-quick.md).

 ### Quickstart option for GCP

 Based on the Cloud Deployment Manager template, GCP automatically provisions a new VM that runs CentOS 7, installs Docker, and launches Cloudbreak.

-To launch Cloudbreak on GCP by using the quickstart option, refer to [Launch Cloubreak from template (GCP)](gcp-launch.md).
+To launch Cloudbreak on GCP by using the quickstart option, refer to [Launch Cloubreak from template (GCP)](gcp-quick.md).

-### Deployment on OpenStack

-You must launch Cloudbreak on OpenStack manually by installing Cloudbreak deployer on your own VM (the production option).
-There is no available quickstart option.
-Refer to [Launch on OpenStack](os-launch.md).

 ### Production deployment option